-Paros Greece is in the top five most popular Cycladic Islands along with Santorini, Mykonos, Ios, and Milos, and is one of the most stunningly beautiful Greek islands.
-Paros is located in the center of the Greek island group widely known as the Cyclades.
+Paros Greece is in the top five most popular Cycladic Islands along with Santorini, Mykonos, Ios, and Milos.
+It is also one of the most stunningly beautiful Greek islands famous for its picturesque whitewashed villages and sandy beaches.

-Paros Greece has a cosmopolitan vibe and a posh side, just like Mykonos, but with much more reasonable prices.
-The Paros beaches are also simply gorgeous, and there are so many more things to do in Paros compared to other popular Cycladic islands.
+Paros Greece has also a cosmopolitan vibe and a posh side, just like Mykonos, but with slightly more reasonable prices.
+There are also many things to do in Paros compared to other popular Cycladic islands.

 Some of the best things to do in Paros Greece are: